Are you looking for the best places to go strawberry picking in Virginia? This guide covers the best u-pick strawberry farms in Virginia and more!

 At Yankey Farms, you can spend as much as you’d like picking berries for snacking or making any kind of dessert whether that be pies, cakes, jams, or jellies!

-When visiting the farm, however, make sure to make a reservation at least one day in advance, as this particular farm is taking quite the precautions due to the pandemic.
+When visiting the farm, however, make sure to make a reservation at least one day in advance.

 Also, please keep any and all pets at home as they are not permitted on the farm!